-Brian's career as a euphonium soloist and performer is highlighted by his recent album, "Praxis" - music for euphonium and percussion, released on the Potenza Music label.
-This album includes both works for euphonium with percussion ensemble and euphonium with one percussionist.
+Brian's career as a euphonium soloist and performer is highlighted by his album, "Praxis" - music for euphonium and percussion, released on the Potenza Music label.
+This album includes both works for euphonium with percussion ensemble and euphonium/percussion duo.
 Music on the recording includes the compositions and percussion virtuosity of Nathan Daughtrey.
 Brian and Nathan have performed their euphonium + percussion duo repertoire in recital at universities and several music conferences/festivals.
 "Praxis" is available here on this website, through Potenza Music and is also available on itunes/cdbaby.
 Listen HERE for sounds samples from this innovative album!

 Brian has held the position of Assistant Conductor of the River City Brass Band, where he played euphonium full time for six years.
 He has been featured with the RCBB on several performances, both as a euphoniumist and conductor.
 In addition to his duties with the RCBB, Brian played euphonium and trombone for several years with the River Bottom Quartet, a diverse low brass chamber group composed of River City Brass Band members.
 Other chamber ensemble activity includes playing euphonium in Tubas In The Sun, a quartet of tuba and euphonium talent in central North Carolina.
 Brian has previously served on the faculties of UNC-Greensboro, Slippery Rock University, the University of Texas at Arlington and Texas Woman’s University.
 He also served as the Euphonium Teaching Fellow at the University of North Texas, where he completed a DMA in Euphonium Performance.